-Basically, Product Ownership is what converts the 'wants and needs' of Stakeholders into work for DevTeams.
-In practice, we have seen three basic kinds of Product Ownership, which we refer to as $Scrum_P$, $Scrum_G$, and $Scrum_H$, as you see in the following figure.
+Basically, Product Ownership is what converts the 'wants and needs' of Stakeholders into work for Teams to do.
+In practice, we have seen three basic kinds of Product Ownership, which we refer to as ScrumP, ScrumG, and ScrumH, as you see in the following figure.